-You could apply if you:
+You can apply if you:

-- have a good level of English
+have a good level of English

-- are interested in EU affairs and the partnership and cooperation between the EU and your country
+are interested in EU affairs and the partnership and cooperation between the EU and your country

-- are interested in public diplomacy and outreach activities, ready to share knowledge, experience and information
+are interested in public diplomacy and outreach activities, ready to share knowledge, experience and information

 are motivated in contributing to the development of your community and country

-- are interested in voluntary activities and ready to dedicate sufficient time to be part of civic engagement activities.
+are interested in voluntary activities and ready to dedicate sufficient time to be part of civic engagement activities.

-There are 98 Young European Ambassadors in Ukraine.
+There are 64 Young European Ambassadors in Ukraine.
 Click here to meet them.

 visits to schools and universities to share their knowledge about the EU and opportunities it offers to young people

-- international and public diplomacy events
+international and public diplomacy events

-You can see them in action here.
+You can see them IN ACTION here.